Do you still own an old water wasting toilet in your home? Replace it with a water efficient model and get $100 taken off of your water utility bill!

 Residents living in a Coquitlam residential home who replace their 13 litre (3.5 gallon) toilet with a single-flush model that uses up to 4.8 litres, or a dual-flush model that uses up to 4.1 to 6 litres (must also be Canadian certified as per BC Building Code regulations e.g. CSA, UPC, Warnock Hersey).

 Each Coquitlam property has a maximum of two toilet rebates.

 How to Apply?

-Photo of the old toilet removed with the tank cracked
+Take a pic of your old toilet removed with the tank cracked.

 Wait for an email from the City’s Water Conservation team with further instructions.
 All applicants will be notified of the outcome of their application either by email or mail.
 If approved, applicants will also be notified of approximately when the $100 utility tax credit will be applied.